lmntal/slim/README.md

-# SLIM - Slim LMNtal IMprementation
+# SLIM - Slim LMNtal IMplementation

 _Every dinosaur has a time when he or she is a small, tiny child..._